 Also known as an oatmeal bowl, the soup & cereal bowl is used for eating dishes that use a fork, including pasta and salad.
 It is deeper and narrower than both the soup plate and the coupe soup bowl, approximately 5.75 to 8.75 inches in diameter.

-The soup & cereal bowl is only used in an informal dinner service and can come with or without a rim, depending on its design and maker.
+The soup & cereal vessel is only used in an informal dinner service and can come with or without a rim, depending on its design and maker.
 Read more about dinner plate sizes here.

-Cream Soup Bowl
+Cream Bowl

 Official Purpose: Formal dinner service